andsedov/cmf-data-analysis/README.md

 # cmf-data-analysis

-This repository contains my homework projects for CMF-2016
+This repository contains the homework projects for CMF-2016